14 Training Tips To Build Towards a 5k PR

 #3: Polarize Your Training

-Make sure your recovery days are actually easy efforts so that you can attack the speed workouts fully recovered and ready to give it your best.
+Make sure your recovery days are actually easy efforts so you can attack your speed workouts fully recovered, run fast when you have to, and give it your best.

 #4: Do 1-2 Speed Workouts Per Week